 - Exercise regularly and maintain a healthy weight.
 Since exercise contributes to general good health, it can also promote a healthy immune system.
 Improving overall cardiovascular health and circulation is thought to help cells of the immune system move freely through the body and conduct their business more efficiently.

 - Get exposed to sunlight: Vitamin D is an immune system charger; just make sure not to overdo it.
-You only need between 15 to 20 minutes a day to get the D-dosage you need.
+You only need between 15 to 20 minutes a day to get the D-dosage you need. covid 19

 What about diet?
-Are there power foods that boost immunity?
+Are there power foods that boost immunity? coronavirus

-Yoghurt: Probiotics found in yoghurt are healthy bacteria that keep the gut and intestinal tract free of disease-causing germs.
+Yogurt: Probiotics found in yoghurt are healthy bacteria that keep the gut and intestinal tract free of disease-causing germs.

 Garlic: Garlic contains the active ingredient allicin, which fights infection and bacteria.
 Two raw cloves a day is your optimal dose.